aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-comments/_index.md

 }
 ```

 ## **Access Slide Comments**
-This C# shows you how to access an existing comment on a slide in a PowerPoint presentation:
+This C# code shows you how to access an existing comment on a slide in a PowerPoint presentation:

 ```c#
 // Instantiates the Presentation class